Moira Redmond: Biography

-She was also a founder member of the Actors' Company with Ian McKellen.
+She was also a founder member of the Actors' Company, alongside Ian McKellen.
 Redmond appeared as a page in Iris Murdoch's The Three Arrows (17 October – 11 November 1972) along with McKellen.
-She played at the Edinburgh Festival as Helen of Troy in The Trojan Women with Flora Robson, and as Hermione in The Winter's Tale with Laurence Harvey.
+She played at the Edinburgh Festival as Helen of Troy in The Trojan Women with Flora Robson, and as Hermione in The Winter's Tale alongside Laurence Harvey.

-Throughout the 1960s, she appeared in London and the provinces in the plays of Alan Ayckbourn; she was also Lady Sheerwell in Jonathan Miller's revival of Sheridan's The School for Scandal; Maria in Twelfth Night; Mrs Wickstead in Habeas Corpus; Brand's mother in Brand; and Jocasta in Stephen Spender's trilogy Oedipus.
+Throughout the 1960s she appeared in London and the provinces in the plays of Alan Ayckbourn.
+She was also Lady Sheerwell in Jonathan Miller's revival of Sheridan's The School for Scandal; Maria in Twelfth Night; Mrs Wickstead in Habeas Corpus; Brand's mother in Brand; and Jocasta in Stephen Spender's trilogy Oedipus.
 She later toured South America for the British Council in revivals of Habeas Corpus and Shaw's Heartbreak House (as Hesione).
-Film appearances included three of the Edgar Wallace Mysteries.
-Her television appearances in the 1960s included a role in Hot Snow (the debut episode of the first series of The Avengers) and in Danger Man and The Baron among others.
+Her film appearances included three of the Edgar Wallace Mysteries.
+Her television appearances in the 1960s included roles in "Hot Snow" (the first episode of The Avengers) and in Danger Man and The Baron, among others.

-By the 1970s, she was increasingly in demand for television series, her theatrical training earning her roles in some of the best known television dramas of the period, including Edward the Seventh (playing Edward's mistress Alice Keppel); I, Claudius (in which she played Domitia, Claudius's mother-in-law); and Boswell's London Journey.
+By the 1970s she was increasingly in demand for television series; her theatrical training earned her roles in some of the best-known television dramas of the period, including Edward the Seventh (playing Edward's mistress Alice Keppel); I, Claudius (in which she played Domitia, Claudius's mother-in-law); and Boswell's London Journey.
 She also appeared in Dixon of Dock Green, Thriller (1 episode, 1974), and The Sweeney.
-In 1994 she appeared in an adaptation of Hand in Glove part of a series called The Inspector Alleyn Mysteries.
+In 1994 she appeared in an adaptation of Hand in Glove, part of the series The Inspector Alleyn Mysteries.

 Personal life

-She was twice married and divorced: firstly to Anthony Hughes and secondly to Austrian-born English actor, producer and director Herbert Wise (1962–1972).
-Moira Redmond died of a heart attack on 16 March 2006 at a nursing home in south east London.
+She was twice-divorced; firstly from Anthony Hughes (married 1951–1957), secondly from Austrian-born British actor, producer and director Herbert Wise (married 1962–1972).
+Redmond died of a heart attack on 16 March 2006, at a nursing home in south-east London.
 She had been suffering from senile dementia for some years.